muschellij2/process_head_ct/index.md

 size of the hippocampus and then analyze hippocampi sizes across the population.
 One issue with these approaches is that most templates and approaches rely on an MRI template.
-These templates were developed by taking MRI scans of volunteers, which is likely unethical with CT due to the radiation exposure risk without other benefits.
+These templates were developed by taking MRI scans of volunteers, which again is likely unethical with CT due to the radiation exposure risk without other benefits.
 To create templates, retrospective searches through medical records can provide patients who came in with symptoms warranting a CT scan, such as a migraine, but had a diagnosis of no pathology or damage.
 Thus, these neuro-normal scans are similar to that of those collected those in MRI research studies but with some important differences.
 As these are retrospective, inclusion criteria information may not be easily obtainable if not clinically collected, scanning protocols and parameters may vary, even within hospital and especially over time, and these patients still have neurological symptoms.
 Though these challenges exist, with a large enough patient population and a research consent at an institution, these scans can be used to create templates and atlases based on CT.
 To our knowledge, the first publicly available head CT template exists was released by Rorden et al. (2012), for the purpose of spatial normalization/registration.

 One interesting aspect of CT image registration is again that CT data has units within the same range.
 To say they are uniformly standardized